tlarsendataguy-yxdb/yxdb-net/README.md

 Install from [NuGet](https://www.nuget.org/packages/yxdb).
 The package is compiled against .NET Standard 2.0.

-The library does not have external dependencies and is a pure C# solution.
+The library has 1 depdency to Microsoft's `System.Text.Json` package and is a pure C# solution.

 The public API is contained in the YxdbReader class.
 Instantiate YxdbReader using one of the two constructors:
 * `new YxdbReader(String)` - load from a file